papatangosierra/MagicaVoxelPlanetShader/README.md

 # MagicaVoxelPlanetShader
- A Magicavoxel shader that can be used to create interesting sphere-shaped objects
+ A MagicaVoxel shader that can be used to create interesting sphere-shaped objects.
+It is a compute shader based off of various other shaders from people smarter than I.  It uses simplex noise found on the web.
+I cobbled it together to help create intresting planet-looking structures during a game jam and decided to make it available to other people who are much more artistic than I.

+If you make something pretty with this, please send me something to my gmail!   mrbiggles7719 is my username.

+## Installation
+Simply put the planet1.txt file in your MagicaVoxel shaders directory, and put copy the pallettes to someplace where you can load them.

 ##  Getting Started
 After seelctinbg the shader, you will see a result that looks something like this: